 "Shippers and fleet owners need to partner to make sure loads are properly secured even though the regulation specifically states it is the fleet owner's responsibility," Pagesy said.

-The Commercial Vehicle Safety Alliance (CVSA) has said it is placing a special emphasis on load securement violations this year.
-CVSA Executive Director Stephen Keppler said load securement violations make up the fourth-most common violation behind brakes, lights and tires and the agency has noted that violations increasing.
+The Commercial Vehicle Safety Alliance Executive Director Stephen Keppler said load securement violations make up one of the common violations behind brakes, lights and tires, and the agency has noted that violations are increasing.

 Pagesy said, "Some drivers are very particular and will want to make sure they personally secure the load.
 Some will put more faith in the shipper but just because you pick up a trailer at a customer's site doesn't mean it is properly secured."